 Whether you’re new to the world of inground pools or you’ve had your pool for decades, there is one problem that all pool owners with concrete pools or decking are bound to encounter sooner or later – cracks or holes in the caulking.
 If the cracks and holes grow larger, the caulking may fail and cause some major problems for you.

-Luckily, the solution to removing and replacing pool caulk is a relatively simple one.
-There are only a few steps, and you can complete the procedure in a few hours.
+Luckily, the solution to removing and replacing pool caulk is relatively simple.
 So, let’s dive in and discuss why caulk cracks, why you should replace it ASAP, and how to do it!

 The Purpose of Caulk and Why You Need Fresh Pool Caulking

-Expanding forces are always working on your pool.
-Wherever your home’s climate and location is, forces are straining the caulking in your pool.
+Expanding forces are constantly working on your pool.
+Wherever your home’s climate and location are, forces strain the caulking in your pool.
 This is particularly true if you live in a state where winter brings a freeze.
 In the pool’s lining and hidden away in all the concrete slabs, water freezes and expands, causing cracks in the caulking.

 This video demonstrates what can happen to a crack in a pool if it’s not taken care of early.

 Likewise, in warmer climates, the concrete surrounding pools expands just like ice.
-Since the caulking lines the concrete pool, there are some tremendous forces working to damage it.
+Since the caulking lines the concrete pool, some tremendous forces are working to damage it.